 - Add the cornmeal to the oat mixture and stir to mix.

 - Add the beaten egg to the mix and stir well.

-- Add any seasonings your doggie loves such as garlic powder, brewers yeast or even a bit of peanut butter.
+- Add any seasonings your doggie loves such as brewers yeast or even a bit of peanut butter.
 You may add two good spoons full of peanut butter without harming the recipe.
 Mix well.

 - Begin adding flour one cup at a time.
 Mix between additions.
 The dough may require two or three cups of flour.
 Just add flour until a workable dough forms.
 Use your hands to mix the dough when it becomes too thick to work with a spoon.

 - Mix in the flour until the dough forms a ball that stops sticking to the wall of the bowl.
 This ball will resemble bread dough.